JaviLGPKE/topological_insulator/README.rst

 Installation
 ------------

+..
 The **Solver C++** uses the finite element platform FEniCSx and a better, custom made version of multiphenicsx.
+..
 It is assumed you have a working conda environment or likewise.

-To use the library, first install it using pip:
+To use the library, simply install it using pip:

 .. code-block:: console